-Our study’s primary goal is to identify human enteric viruses with the potential to become alternative indicators of fecal pollution.
-Towards that end, we propose AdV, CrAssphage, and PMMV as more stable viral indicators of water quality due to their quantifiability illustrated in this investigation and past ones supporting our results, as detailed in the Discussion section.
+Our study’s primary goal was to identify human enteric viruses with the potential to become alternative indicators of fecal pollution.
+Towards that end, we propose AdV, crAssphage, and PMMV as more stable viral indicators of water quality due to their quantifiability illustrated in this investigation and past ones supporting our results, as detailed in the Discussion section.
 Regular monitoring of these organisms can be useful complements to current methods for assessing wastewater treatment processes.
 Such vigilance could be a helpful tool to assist public health efforts in the event of a viral outbreak.

 Additionally, our study indicated that enteric viruses may have survived the wastewater treatment process and viral-like particles are possibly being released into the aquatic environment.
 Therefore, in addition to such methods as UV radiation (which is currently used and was shown in our study to be inversely correlated with biological parameters), we also suggest that WWTPs consider implementing technologies specifically designed to reduce the number of viral particles in all stages of the wastewater treatment process.